-- 1.5 cups cereal, 1 cup skim milk, and 1 cup orange juice (86 g) - 2 pancakes, 3 tbsp syrup, $\frac{1}{2}$ cup fresh fruit, and 1 cup skim milk (83g) - 1 bagel, 2 tbsp peanut butter, 1 tbsp jelly, 0.5 cup unsweetened applesauce (71 g) - 6 oz yogurt, 1 medium banana, 0.5 cup granola (85 g) - 3/4 cup oatmeal [dry], 1/4 cup raisins, 2 tbsp walnuts, 1 cup skim milk (83 g) - Turkey sandwich [2 slices bread, 6 slices turkey], 1 apple, 6 oz yogurt (101 g) - 1.5 cup spaghetti with marinara sauce, 4 oz chicken, 2 cups garden salad, 2 tbsp salad dressing (87 g) - Hummus/cheese wrap [4 tbsp hummus, 2 slices cheese, 1 cup lettuce, 1 flour tortilla], 1.5 cup vegetable soup, 10 Saltine crackers, 8 oz apple juice (95 g) - 4 oz baked ham, 1 cup mashed potato, 1 cup fruit salad (96 g)
+- 1.5 cups cereal, 1 cup skim milk, and 1 cup orange juice (86 g) - 2 pancakes, 3 tbsp syrup, $1\!/2$ cup fresh fruit, and 1 cup skim milk (83g) - 1 bagel, 2 tbsp peanut butter, 1 tbsp jelly, 0.5 cup unsweetened applesauce (71 g) - 6 oz yogurt, 1 medium banana, 0.5 cup granola (85 g) - 3/4 cup oatmeal [dry], 1/4 cup raisins, 2 tbsp walnuts, 1 cup skim milk (83 g) - Turkey sandwich [2 slices bread, 6 slices turkey], 1 apple, 6 oz yogurt (101 g) - 1.5 cup spaghetti with marinara sauce, 4 oz chicken, 2 cups garden salad, 2 tbsp salad dressing (87 g) - Hummus/cheese wrap [4 tbsp hummus, 2 slices cheese, 1 cup lettuce, 1 flour tortilla], 1.5 cup vegetable soup, 10 Saltine crackers, 8 oz apple juice (95 g) - 4 oz baked ham, 1 cup mashed potato, 1 cup fruit salad (96 g)

-- help to maintain blood glucose levels by delaying the digestion and absorption of carbohydrates after the meal.
-Foods that contain both carbohydrates and protein include dairy products, dairy alternative products, soy products, and legumes.
-Legumes should be consumed in small amounts because they are packed with fiber, which can cause gastrointestinal discomfort in some athletes. - Fluids: Approximately 2 cups of fluid should be consumed 2 hours prior to exercise.
-In addition, aim for 1 cup of fluid 1 hour prior and 7 ounces of fluid 30 minutes prior to exercise.
-Water, milk, and juice are the best choices in the 2 to 4 hours before exercise.
+alternative products, soy products, and legumes.
+Legumes should be consumed in small amounts because they are packed with fiber, which can cause gastrointestinal discomfort in some athletes.

+Fluids: Approximately 2 cups of fluid should be consumed 2 hours prior to exercise.
+In addition, aim for 1 cup of fluid 1 hour prior, and 7 ounces of fluid 30 minutes prior to exercise.
+Water, milk, and juice are the best choices in the 2-4 hours before exercise.
 Water provides fluid and is absorbed quickly.
 Milk and juices provide fluid, carbohydrates, and a variety of vitamins and minerals.
-In general, sports drinks are not the best choice 2 to 4 hours before exercise, but are ideal during training.
+In general, sports drinks are not the best choice 2-4 hours before exercise, but are ideal during training.
 Compared to milk and juice, sports drinks have a lower concentration of carbohydrates, vitamins, and minerals.
 One exception to this rule may be for endurance athletes preparing for a long-duration training or exercise session.
 Sports drinks will provide fluid and a small amount of carbohydrates before training or competition, generally without gastrointestinal distress.
 Some individuals find that consuming concentrated fluids such as milk or juices within an hour of exercise causes nausea and cramping.
 Each athlete is different; trial and error will uncover tolerances and preferences.

 In the last 2 hours prior to exercise, light meals, small snacks, and beverages containing carbohydrates are ideal.
-Small quantities of carbohydrates help to keep blood glucose levels elevated, while minimizing the risk for gastrointestinal upset.
-Some research has suggested that eating carbohydrates during the 30 minutes immediately prior to exercise can be detrimental to performance.
-The theory is that ingested carbohydrates will elevate insulin levels, causing a reduction againing the performance edge
+Small quantities of carbohydrates help to keep blood glucose levels elevated, while gaining the performance edge 🔀

 Remember that each athlete is different.
-Some people may feel most comfortable eating their preexercise meal 3 to 4 hours prior to training and find that waiting longer to eat leads to stomach and intestinal cramping.
+Some people may feel most comfortable eating their preexercise meal 3-4 hours prior to training, and find that waiting longer to eat leads to stomach and intestinal cramping.
 Others may find that they get too hungry if too much time passes between their last meal/snack and exercise.
 Individuals should experiment not only with the type of carbohydrate-rich food and beverage, but also with the timing of their meals/snacks prior to exercise.